 It’s time to go green and organic and make a positive impact on our world.
 One important way we can do this is by learning to control the pollution of our world from the toxic pesticides.
 I sincerely believe that many of our health issues and diseases are linked to the continuing use of many types of pesticides in the U.S. They are in our foods, our homes, we are breathing, and eating them daily.
 If we want to start the New Year for 2013 with a resolution that is feasible and could save the life’s of you and your family–just say no more pesticides.

-Some Important Facts:
+Some Important Facts about pesticides:

 The Blacksmith Institute (BI), an international non-profit environmental health organization devoted to solving pollution problems around the world, in conjunction with Green Cross Switzerland (GCS), a group that helps clean up pollution, recently co-released a comprehensive report entitled The World’s Worst Toxic Pollution Problems.
 In it, researchers explain how agricultural pesticides represent the number three worst pollution problem on the planet.